dixudx/dixudx/README.md

 Hi there! 👋 I'm Di Xu.

 - 🔭 I’m currently working heavily on cloud native projects, like [Kubernetes](https://github.com/kubernetes/kubernetes), [Clusternet](https://github.com/clusternet/clusternet) and etc.
-- 👍 I’m looking to collaborate on projects that empower cloud native productivity.
+- 👍 I’m looking to collaborate on projects that empower cloud native productivity, like [yacht](https://github.com/dixudx/yacht).

 In the past few years I've created and/or maintained the following open-source repos: